Atypia

 Atypia (from Greek, a + typos, without type; a condition of being irregular or nonstandard) is a histopathologic term for a structural abnormality in a cell, i.e. it is used to describe atypical cells.

-Atypia can be caused by an infection or irritation if diagnosed in a Pap smear, for example.
-In the uterus it is more likely to be precancerous.
+Atypia can be caused by infection or irritation.
+If, for example it were diagnosed in a Pap smear in the uterus it is more likely to be precancerous.

 The related concept of dysplasia refers to an abnormality of development, and includes abnormalities on larger, histopathologic scales.

 Example features

 Features that constitute atypia have different definitions for different diseases, but often include the following nucleus abnormalities: